 Another upside of choosing the No. 6 size or larger is that they include a locking mechanism ("safety ring").
 The safety ring can be used to keep the knife locked closed during transport, or locked open during use.
 This feature is not available on the No. 5 knife or smaller.

-This knife is hard to beat in the price category.
-If you are looking for a functional backpacking knife at a bargain basement price, then this is the one for you.
+The Opinel No. 7 is hard to beat in terms of both price and value.
+If you are looking for a functional backpacking knife at a bargain basement price, then this is the knife for you.

 The Opinel range of pocket knives are available from a variety of retailers.
 However, most retailers usually only carry a subset of the full range of sizes.
 Check out what is available from the major retailers using the links below.